Top 10 High Potassium Foods List

 However, healthy bodies should be able to regulate the potassium level themselves.
 Nevertheless, some health conditions can get in the way of this principle of homeostasis and cause a potassium deficiency:

-If you suffer from a disease or are taking medication that reduces potassium, you should talk to your doctor of choice if you experience symptoms of a potassium deficiency.
+If you suffer from a disease or are taking medication that reduces potassium, you should talk to your doctor if you experience symptoms of a potassium deficiency.

-Nevertheless, it’s always good to ensure that you get sufficient potassium through your diet.
+Nevertheless, it’s always good to ensure sufficient potassium in your diet.

-If you are just starting intermittent fasting or a ketogenic diet, you can excrete more potassium and other electrolytes, because the body breaks down water.
+If you are starting intermittent fasting or a ketogenic diet, you can excrete more potassium and other electrolytes because the body breaks down water.

 When you eliminate carbohydrates from your diet, the body begins to break down glycogen stores and then burns body fat to produce energy.